 Four full-size adults will fit in the XC40 without issue.
-The Volvo's upright, boxy shape means there's ample headroom, and rear seat legroom is only an issue for folks of 95th-percentile height.
-That utilitarian shape means there's 20.7 cubic feet of space behind the second row, which while still pretty darn compact, is much more capacious than theand .
-Fold the seats and the XC40 offers 47.2 cubic feet of space, which is outshined by not only the Q3 (50.3 cubic feet), but the huge-inside (58.7 cubic feet), as well.
+The Volvo's upright, boxy shape means there's ample headroom, and rear-seat legroom is only an issue for folks of 95th-percentile height.
+That utilitarian shape means there's 20.7 cubic feet of space behind the second row, which, while still pretty darn compact, makes the XC40 much more capacious than the Audi Q3 and Mercedes GLA.
+Fold the seats and the XC40 offers 47.2 cubic feet of space, which is outshone by not only the Q3 (50.3 cubic feet), but the huge-inside BMW X1 (58.7 cubic feet), as well.

 Don't get me wrong, Sensus has an incredibly rich feature set, and I love the overall design.
-The four-panel home screen cleanly displays all the information you'd want while on the go, and the ability to swipe through menus like you would an iPad ($380 at Amazon Marketplace) is very intuitive and easy to understand.
+The four-panel home screen cleanly displays all the information you'd want while on the go, and the way you swipe through menus like you would an iPad is very intuitive and easy to understand.
 But because the menus themselves are poorly laid out, it's often difficult to find adjustment screens for individual vehicle settings.
-I've tested Volvo's Sensus system in several cars over the past few years, but still can't seem to master it.
+I've tested Volvo's Sensus system in several cars over the past few years and still can't seem to master it.

 Volvo is known for its extensive suite of vehicle safety systems, and the XC40 comes standard with a huge list of driver-assistance tech.
-Automatic collision braking, City Safety collision avoidance, lane-keeping assist, oncoming lane mitigation, rear collision warning, road sign recognition, run-off mitigation and whiplash protection are standard on all XC40s.
-The only available safety options are active bending lights, blind-spot monitoring with cross-traffic alert and Volvo's semi-autonomous Pilot Assist, which is comprised of adaptive cruise control with stop-and-go functionality and steering support.
+Automatic collision braking, City Safety collision avoidance, lane-keeping assist, oncoming lane mitigation, rear collision warning, road sign recognition, runoff mitigation and whiplash protection are standard on all XC40s.
+The only available safety options are active bending lights, blind-spot monitoring with cross-traffic alert and Volvo's semiautonomous Pilot Assist, which gives you adaptive cruise control with stop-and-go functionality and steering support.
 The only minor annoyance with any of these systems is the City Safety system, which seems to be a bit too proactive in its reaction.
 Better safe than sorry, I guess.

-Much as I love the lava orange carpets of the R-Design or the ultra-premium materials of the Inscription, the truth is, I'd have an XC40 Momentum over both of 'em.
+Much as I love the lava orange carpets of the R-Design or the ultrapremium materials of the Inscription, the truth is, I'd choose an XC40 Momentum over both of 'em.
 All XC40 models come standard with a ton of features, so choosing the base model gives you more wiggle room on the options sheet.

 So, I'll start with a $35,200 T5 Momentum in Amazon Blue, and then I'll add the contrasting white roof ($300) and 19-inch wheels ($800).
-For options, I'll want the Multimedia Package (1,375) mostly for the Harman Kardon premium audio system, Vision Package ($1,100) for the blind-spot monitoring and parking assist, Advanced Package ($995) for the active LED front lighting and finally, the heated front seats and steering wheel ($750, bundled together).
+For options, I'll want the Multimedia Package ($1,375) mostly for the Harman Kardon premium audio system, the Vision Package ($1,100) for the blind-spot monitoring and parking assist, the Advanced Package ($995) for the active LED front lighting and, finally, the heated front seats and steering wheel ($750, bundled together).
 Throw in a panoramic moonroof for $1,200, and I'm looking at an XC40 that's $41,515, including $995 for destination.
 That's a few grand less than my roughly $46,000 R-Design tester, but I don't feel like I'm missing anything I'd really want.

 Through the Care by Volvo subscription service, you can choose from two nicely equipped XC40 models.
-For $600/month, you can have an XC40 Momentum in any color you want with 19-inch wheels, and features like heated seats, a heated steering wheel, panoramic moonroof, Pilot Assist, blind-spot monitoring and more.
+For $600 per month, you can have an XC40 Momentum in any color you want with 19-inch wheels, and features like heated seats, a heated steering wheel, panoramic moonroof, Pilot Assist and blind-spot monitoring.
 Need a bit more lux in your life?
-Subscribe to an XC40 R-Design for $700/month, with all the aforementioned equipment, the model-specific black exterior trim and 20-inch wheels.
+Subscribe to an XC40 R-Design for $700 a month, with all the aforementioned equipment, the model-specific black exterior trim and 20-inch wheels.
 The XC40 Inscription is not currently available through Care by Volvo.

-While you can still get your hands on an XC40 through the traditional buying and leasing methods, I can absolutely see Care by Volvo appealing to folks who want an all-in-one solution for car ownership, all of which can be handled online, or through a smartphone app.
+While you can still get your hands on an XC40 through the traditional buying and leasing methods, I can absolutely see Care by Volvo appealing to folks who want an all-in-one approach to car ownership, all of which can be handled online or through a smartphone app.
 Volvo will soon roll out Care by Volvo for its entire model range, and Polestar will get a similar service when it launches next year.